 From an investor’s viewpoint, that same profit scenario represents 10 cents of every dollar invested in the company.
 That’s 10 cents of capital a business can use to either invest back into the company or can be used to pay down company debt.

 On the other end of the equation, if XYZ Company generates an annual investment return of 10% yet owns an average annual cost of capital of 15%, that company is down 5 cents on each dollar invested in the company.

-In that scenario, XYZ Co. is in a bind no company wants to be in – its costs of doing business exceed its investment returns.
+In that scenario, XYZ Co. is in a bind that no company wants to find itself in – its costs of doing business exceed its investment returns.
 That translates into fewer investors until the firm realigns its financing picture, cuts debt, and gives investors a good reason to buy its stocks and bonds.